Club name & Headquarters

 Discipline

-The management committee can suspend your membership for conduct which it thinks is detrimental to the good of the club.
+The Management Committee can suspend or terminate your membership for conduct which it thinks is detrimental to the good of the club.
+In particular any abuse of the club staff or repeated use of offensive language will not be tolerated.
 While you are suspended you will not be allowed in the club.
+The Management Committee can also expel you, meaning you will not be a member the club and you will not be allowed in the club.

 General meetings